Am1r8/Task-Blocker-chrome-extension/README.md

 # Task-Blocker-chrome-extension-
-A Chrome extension to Block Website of your choice so you can be productive!
+A Chrome extension to Block Website of your choice so you can be more productive!

+Devoloped By AlPHA